Get all the latest data for Marseille

 What is driving property prices up or down in Marseille as of 2026?

-As of early 2026, the three main factors driving property prices in Marseille are mortgage rate trends, urban regeneration projects, and the growing price gap between energy-efficient and poorly-rated homes.
+As of 2026, the three main forces driving property prices in Marseille are coastal scarcity, the return of mortgage buyers, and public investment around Euroméditerranée and the tramway network.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Marseille here.